patrickliechty/seed-element-v1/README.md

 # seed-element-v1

-An element that implements the Polymer Seed Element in raw web components
+An element that implements the Polymer Seed Element in raw v1 spec web components

 ## Dependencies